Ram Pump Restoration

-The Blake’s Hydram installed at Burton Mill would have been used to pump spring water to properties further up the nearby hill.
-Its age is not known but Blake’s began producing this type of pump in the 1860s.
-They are still in production today!
+The Blake’s Compound Hydram installed at Burton Mill would have been used to pump spring water to properties further up the nearby hill.
+It is known that this pump was in use in 1925 when a second pump was installed in an adjacent chamber.
+Blake’s began producing this type of pump in the 1860s and similar pumps are still in production.

-A Hydraulic Ram Pump converts a large low-pressure volume of water to a small high-pressure volume.
+Hydraulic Ram Pumps convert a large low-pressure volume of water to a small high-pressure volume.
 Our pump is unusual in that it incorporates a piston to separate the pond water power source from the pumped spring water (‘B Type’ in this advertisement).

 The pump before restoration.
 An iron-rich sludge had built up around the pump.

 It is fitted in a closed underground chamber with the now blocked water outlet pipe passing under the tail race to an unknown location.
 A permanently damp atmosphere encouraged corrosion.